caitlinsalt/how-to-do-stuff/dotnet/c-sharp-crash-course.md

 The parameter sets the `Exception.Message` property; `Exception.StackTrace` is set automatically by the `throw` statement.

 In general it is best practice to throw the most suitable type of exception for the situation in question, if one exists, and create your own specific exception types if none of the system exceptions fit your needs.
-The system exceptions fit common use cases such as not allowing `null` to be passed into a method:
+The system exceptions fit common use cases such as checking method parameters:

 ```
 public void Bake(CakeMixture mixture, CakeTin tin)